 (If you’re in a hurry, you can just read the “Background and summary” section, and skip the other 85%.)

-My primary neuroscience research goal for the past couple years has been to solve a certain problem, a problem which has had me stumped since the very beginning of when I became interested in neuroscience at all (as a lens into Artificial General Intelligence safety) back in 2019.
-In this post I offer a hypothesis for what the solution might generally look like, at least in the big picture.
-I don’t have all the details pinned down, but I feel like this post is major progress.
-(Unless it’s all wrong!
-Like the last one was.[1]
-Very happy for feedback!)
+There’s a neuroscience problem which has had me stumped since the very beginning of when I became interested in neuroscience at all (as a lens into Artificial General Intelligence (AGI) safety) back in 2019.
+In this post I offer a hypothesis for what the solution might generally look like, at least in the big picture.[1]

 I’ll start by going through the four algorithmic ingredients we need for my hypothesis, one by one, in each case describing what it is algorithmically, why it’s useful evolutionarily, and where in the brain we might go looking to find the specific neurons that are running this (alleged) algorithm.